HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 5.1.3 Pensioners

-Pensioners receiving a national or guarantee pension or a cash rehabilitation benefit from Kela who meet all the eligibility criteria for a discount, can buy tickets at a discounted rate.
-You can get discount on season, value and zone extension tickets bought using your personal HSL card.
+Pensioners receiving a national or guarantee pension or a cash rehabilitation benefit from Kela who meet all the eligibility criteria for a discount can purchase tickets at a discounted rate.
+You can get a discount on season, value and zone extension tickets purchased using your personal HSL card.
 The discount entitlement is stored on your HSL card at a service point.

-Your discount entitlement must be valid throughout the period for which you are buying a ticket.
+Your discount entitlement will be verified when you purchase a ticket.

 5.1.4 70+ passengers

-Customers aged 70 years or more can buy season tickets at a discounted rate.
+Customers aged 70 years or more can purchase season tickets at a discounted rate.
 The discount is 40 percent on the corresponding adult fare.

-Discount is not available on single, day and zone extension tickets.
+The 70+ discount is not available on single, day, and zone extension tickets.

 5.1.5 People with reduced mobility